 Also, DON’T FORGET TO ROLL UP YOUR WINDOWS AND TIGHTLY SHUT ALL THE DOORS AND THE TRUNK!
 You don’t want to drown your precious interior!

 As a general practice, you should always test the pressure of your pressure washer on the ground before actually using it on your car.
-Think of this as a fail-safe to make sure that you have set the pressure correctly prior to using it on your car.
+Think of this as a fail-safe to make sure that you have set the pressure correctly set prior to using it on your car.
 If it kicks too much, re-check the PSI setting on your pressure washer.

 Now, as we have not ever worked on this car before, we will want to approach the pre-rinse with plenty of caution.
-Because we don’t know how this car will react, we are going to start from a bit further back to make sure the jet isn’t as strong right off the bat.
+Because we don’t know how this car will react, we are going to start from a bit further back to make sure the jet isn’t too strong right off the bat.
 We are starting about 4-5 feet away from the car and slowly moving forward to reduce the risk of damage as much as possible.
 Usually, we will not ever get closer than about 1 foot away from the car.

 The first thing we are going to rinse are the tires and wheels.
 These tend to be the dirtiest part of the car and will kick up the most debris, so if we did them last, you would have to redo the whole paint surface again.
 Another good reason to tackle the wheels first is because they take longer.
 If we do the wheels last, the water on the rest of the car would dry and potentially cause water spots before we finished on the wheels.